Wisegirlie/Supermarket-list-voice-commanded/README.md

 - You can use voice command or manual input
 - Check and delete products by one-touch buttons
 - Duplicates check
-- Add one or more products in the same command.
+- Add one or more product in the same command.
 - Works in IOS and Android

 ## Languages, Databases, APIs and Frameworks used:
-React Native
+• React Native
-Expo
+• Expo
-Node.js
+• Node.js
-Express
+• Express
-MongoDB
+• MongoDB
-Google Speech-to-Text API
+• Google Speech-to-Text API

 ## Installation
 This app runs in an Android Emulator in your desktop amd/or Expo Go in your mobile phone.